Insight is an active fixed income manager dedicated to working in partnership with its clients to help them meet their investment goals.

-Account opening form for Bonds Plus, Bonds Plus 400, Loan, Broad Opportunities Bond, Secured Finance, Government Liquidity, Long Dated Buy and Maintain Bond, Maturing Buy and Maintain Bond and Global ABS Funds
+Account opening form for Bonds Plus, Bonds Plus 400, Loan, Broad Opportunities Bond, Secured Finance, Government Liquidity, Long Dated Buy and Maintain Bond, Maturing Buy and Maintain Bond, Global ABS and Secured Finance II Funds

 Account opening form: LDI sub-funds (UK Pension Scheme Investors)

-Account opening form for use by UK occupational pension scheme investors for Bonds Plus, Bonds Plus 400, Loan, Broad Opportunities Bond, Secured Finance, Government Liquidity, Long Dated Buy and Maintain Bond, Maturing Buy and Maintain Bond and Global ABS Funds
+Account opening form for use by UK occupational pension scheme investors for Bonds Plus, Bonds Plus 400, Loan, Broad Opportunities Bond, Secured Finance, Government Liquidity, Long Dated Buy and Maintain Bond, Maturing Buy and Maintain Bond, Global ABS and Secured Finance II Funds

 Fund and strategy profiles